Ondine

 Location: Imperial Mariinsky Theatre, St Petersburg

-Staged by Petipa for Varvara Nikitina with musical revisions by Riccardo Drigo.
+Staged by Petipa for Varvara Nikitina with Pavel Gerdt as Mattéo and Marie Petipa as Giannina.
+Musical revisions were undertaken by Riccardo Drigo.

 London Revivals